OctopusDeploy/docs/docs/deploying-applications/Deploying-Mobile-Applications.md

 ## Deploying mobile applications to iOS/Android.

 We often get asked how you can use Octopus to deploy your iOS/Android applications.
-While we do not currentlly have `Out Of Box` support for iOS/Android apps, we can provide some pointers and recomendations that we have heard from our customers.
-Generally, its recomended to deploy iOS/Android apps to Apple/Google for review and deploy any supporting web services/databases/infrastructure at the same time.
+While we do not currentlly have `Out Of Box` support for iOS/Android apps, we can provide some pointers and recommendations that we have heard from our customers.
+Generally, its recommended to deploy iOS/Android apps to Apple/Google for review and deploy any supporting web services/databases/infrastructure at the same time.
 This co-ordination is the key value of using Octopus to version your releases and deploy your mobile app.

 ## Using HockeyApp to deploy your apps for testing/distribution.